jkimys2/JN-Regex-Tutorial/Regex-Tutorial.md

 ### Flags

 Flags are typically placed at the end of a regex, after the second slash.
 They are used to define additional functionality or limits for the regex.
-Below are the three most common flags:
+Below are examples of the three most common flags:

 - `g` — Global search — regex should be tested against all matches in a string
 - `i` — Case-insensitive search — case should be ignored while attempting a match